 In June 2016, the FASB amended existing guidance for ASU 2017-04, "Intangibles - Goodwill and Other (Topic 350)", to simplify the subsequent measurement of goodwill.
 The amendment requires an entity to perform its annual, or interim, goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount and recognizing an impairment charge for the amount by which the carrying amount of the reporting unit exceeds its fair value, not to exceed the total amount of goodwill allocated to that reporting unit.
 The amendments also eliminate the requirement for any reporting unit with a zero or negative carrying amount to perform a qualitative assessment and, if it fails that qualitative test, to perform Step 2 of the goodwill impairment test.
 The amendments became effective for public business entities for annual or interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
 Early adoption is permitted for interim or annual goodwill impairment tests performed on testing dates after January 1, 2017.
 The amendments should be applied prospectively.
 An entity is required to disclose the nature of and reason for the change in accounting principle upon transition in the first annual period and in the interim period within the first annual period when the entity initially adopts the amendments.
 As a result of the Bank's acquisition of New Resource Bank ("NRB") in the latter half of the second quarter of 2018, the Bank elected June 30, 2019 as the beginning date for annual impairment testing.
 The Bank adopted ASU 2017-04 during the second quarter of 2020 and performed its annual impairment test.
-The estimated fair value of the Bank's operating results or financial condition.
+The estimated fair value of the Bank was in excess of the carrying value and the Bank, as a sole reporting unit, was not at risk of failing the quantitative analysis.
+Adoption did not have an effect on the Bank's operating results or financial condition.
 Refer to Note 17 - Goodwill and Intangible Assets for further details.